DataAccess2020/Capstone_Taddei_Ita_Right/README.md

 ## A project by Federico Taddei
 ## Introduction

-This first introductive work tries to highlight and recreate the *Itliaian "Right" network*.
+This first introductive work tries to highlight and recreate the *Italiaian "Right" network*.
 Especially in this period (after the last victory of the Right-wing Coalition), in many case we heard talking about some *return to Fascism*.
 But it is really the case?
 We can say that parties, like Lega or Fratelli d'Italia, are fascist parties?
 A way that I figure out, trying to solve this *dilemma*, is to analyze the follower network of the Italian Far-right and Right-wings' main Twitter profiles, and see if they share common followers.